Hottinger & Cie: Services

 As a multi-family office, it primarily offers independent wealth consultancy, as well as other financial and non-financial "activities" as needed by clients.

-Legal disputes
+The following legal disputes involving Hottinger and its CEO Robertson are currently underway:

+Derek Richardson, a prominent Irish entrepreneur and Hottinger/Archimedes' first substantial client, has filed a breach of fiduciary duty claim against Hottinger Investment Management, Hottinger Private Office, and its CEO Mark Robertson.
+The damages sought are a staggering £100 million, and the High Court number is BL-2023-000527.

+Mark Robertson and Hottinger Ireland Regional Chair Padraig O Giollain have obtained a Super Injunction and reporting embargo against Juerg von Geitz and Balthazar Holdings Limited.
+The High Court Record Number is 2014 3246 P.

+Juerg von Geitz, a former Rothschild agent, has filed Protected Disclosure High Court proceedings against Mark Robertson, Hottinger Private Office, and other parties, alleging an unlawful means conspiracy fraud.
+The High Court Record Number is 2019 7740 P.

 The XYZ Affair was a political and diplomatic scandal which led to the Quasi-War of 1798 between the French and the US.
 Jean-Conrad Hottinger (known as X), engaged as a French diplomat by the French foreign minister, Charles-Maurice de Talleyrand, led negotiations with an American diplomatic commission who sought to negotiate terms with the French to cease their Naval interdiction of American trade with Great Britain.

 In 2013, an external asset management business was involved in an embezzlement scandal.
 Fabien Gaglio, a private banker and shareholder of the franchise, confessed in January 2013 to the police he ran a Ponzi scheme on his own terms for 15 years, and stated that he had lost all the proceeds of his scheme.
 Gaglio was sentenced to 5 years in a Luxembourg prison (1/2 on parole) and a €150,000 fine.